gerardlemetayerc/zabbix-microsoft365-monitoring/README.md

    - Register an application in Azure AD.
    - Assign the required permissions listed above.
    - Generate a client secret and note the Application (client) ID, Directory (tenant) ID, and client secret.
-   - Ensure the Azure AD application has the following permissions for EntraID monitoring:
+   - Ensure the Azure AD application has the following permissions for EntraID monitoring from the table above.
-     - **Application.Read.All**: To read registered applications and their secrets.
-     - **Organization.Read.All**: To access organization-level data.
-     - **Directory.Read.All**: To access directory-level data.
-     - **Application.Read.All**: To read registered applications and their secrets.
-     - **License.Read.All**: To access license information.
    - These permissions are required to monitor registered applications and detect secret expiration dates.

 2. **Add Template to Zabbix**